 Shiba Inus are quite stunning creatures that make for great show dogs.
 That reason alone causes them to be quite expensive, making it imperative for a dog owner to not lose him.
 Of course this imperative is no stronger than it would be for another breed, but Shiba Inus have a tendency to let curiosity carry them away from home, ultimately becoming lost.
 But there are various ways a pet owner can keep track of their Shiba Inu.

 The best thing a person should do once taking a Shiba Inu as a pet is to obtain some kind of identifying marker for her/his pet.
 A collar with id tags is a conventional method to take.
 They should have the owner's telephone number and perhaps address on them.
-However collars are sometimes not a viable option Shiba Inu owner if the pet is a show dog since collars tend to leave unsightly indentations around the neck.
+However collars are sometimes not a viable option for the Shiba Inu owner if the pet is a show dog since collars tend to leave unsightly indentations around the neck.

-Microchipping is another viable option when wanting to keep track of your Shiba Inu.
-In the 90s the AKC developed the AKC CAR ID Systemâ„¢ microchip which provides full day recovery services for animal.
+Microchipping is another viable option when trying to keep track of your Shiba Inu.
+In the 90s the AKC developed the AKC CAR ID System microchip which provides full day recovery services for animals.
 Millions have made this a very popular item therefore many pet shelters and authorities are equipped with the necessary scanners to read them.

-breed of the dog,
+breed of dog

-dog's Registered name and number,
+dog's registered name and number

-dog's sex,
+dog's sex

 names of parenting dogs